marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 {% endhighlight %}

 Ok it was easy to build these metrics but now what I can do with this data?
-The power of use a standard is that we talk a language that everyone that adhere the same standard can undarstand.
+The power of use a standard is that we talk a language that everyone that adhere to the same standard can understand.
 There are open source projects that understand this metric format and can collect it.
 Let's talk about Prometheus and Grafana.

 # Prometheus and Grafana
 Prometheus is an open-source systems monitoring and alerting toolkit.
 Many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.
 It is now a standalone open source project and maintained independently of any company.